SchweizerischeBundesbahnen/scion-workbench/docs/site/howto/how-to-localize.md

 > - If working with observables, the function can use `toSignal` to convert an `Observable` to a `Signal`.

 Texts subject to localization are of the type `Translatable`.
 A `Translatable` is a `string` that, if starting with the percent symbol (`%`), is passed to the text provider for translation, with the percent symbol omitted.
 Otherwise, the text is returned as is.
-A translation key can include parameters in matrix notation.
+A translation key may include parameters in matrix notation for text interpolation.

 Examples:
-- `text`: no translatable text
 - `%key`: translation key
-- `%key;param=value`: translation key with a single param
+- `%key;param=value`: translation key with a single interpolation parameter
-- `%key;param1=value1;param2=value2`: translation key with multiple parameters
+- `%key;param1=value1;param2=value2`: translation key with multiple interpolation parameters
+- `text`: no translation key, text is returned as is

 Example of using the translation key `%projects` as the label of a workbench part: